plancky/blog/content/posts/floating_bits.md

 Although it is easier to perform arithemetic with fixed point numbers, there are numerous occassions when you would want to deal with numbers of very small magnitude in the order of $10^{-12}$ and to be able to multiply and divide them by numbers of relatively large magnitude in the order of $10^{12}$ ; Now, If you wish to use fixed-point representation you would require roughly 80+ bits which might not seem alot in the modern age but 30 years ago they were very expensive, this forced computer scientists to look for better ways of storing decimal numbers.

+{{< notice info >}}
+Negative fixed point numbers are generally stored here by alloting half of all possible states($2^n$) to negative numbers, they are obtained by taking the two's complement, that is, flipping all the bits and adding one to the obtained binary,
+{{< /notice >}}

 ## There is not enough memory!!
 Information that you store anywhere takes up space, quite literally, made available to you by your storage device.
 Allocating 64-bit to a variable means that you are reserving $64$ bits for the value of that variable in the memory.
 You can represent $2^{64}$  or ```18,446,744,073,709,551,616``` numbers at maximum with 64 bits.
-If you decide to represent numbers using fixed-point representaion you will not be able to get a large range and high precision for your mapping, you have to trade one for another, since one might have to deal with:-
+If you decide to represent numbers using fixed-point representaion you will not be able to get a large range and high precision both, you have to trade one for another, since one might have to deal with:-
-- Very large numbers like the speed of light 299,792,458
+- Very large numbers like the speed of light $2.99,792,458 \times 10^{8}$ in SI units

 - Very small numbers like the planck's constant  $6.62607004 \times 10^{-34}$